Skip to main content

 Mission

-Our client, an online eLearning educator, engaged Crazy Might Work to facilitate the innovative rebuild of six existing e-learning units.
-Their mission was to ask how nature does learning and emulate that best practice in their online learning environment.
+Our client, an online eLearning educator, engaged Crazy Might Work to facilitate the innovative rebuild of commercially important e-learning units for six universities.
+Biomimicry made it possible for them to ask nature how learning could be made much more engaging and effective.

 Solution

 Our client delivers online eLearning modules, primarily for the higher education sector.
-While their modules have been growing, along with their organisation, there are often significant challenges in retaining students for any online learning process, no exception here.
-Particularly, for technical subjects where students can feel a little overwhelmed, lost, or disengaged if they can’t connect learnings to the real world.
-OES were on a mission to improve pass rates and also wanting to significantly uplift completion rates; a major issue across the sector.
+Whilst their clientele had been growing, they were beginning to experience significant challenges with previously successful eLearning units, particularly in technical subjects where students can feel overwhelmed, lost, or disengaged if they can’t connect learnings to the real world.
+OES were on a mission to improve student engagement, retention and pass rates across these units.

-Over two separate days (with intervening team check-ins), the teams were exposed teams to the neuroscience of insight and new co-design methods that could be used to re-think these commercial university units.
+Over two separate days (with intervening team check-ins), the teams were exposed teams to the neuroscience of insight and new co-design methods that incorporated biomimicry to re-think online learning.

-Using a combination of methods including biomimicry the educational and design teams learned from nature to re-build commercially-critical eLearning units for 6 universities.
-Drawing on 27 interviews, and inspired by everything from bower birds to hermit crabs, they completely re-imagined the student experience and learning dynamic.
+Using a combination of methods, including biomimicry, the educational and design teams conducted 27 interviews, which provided inspiration from bower birds to hermit crabs, completely re-thinking the student experience and learning dynamic.

-The new student experiences were presented to a representative of each of the universities and the proposed changes were, overall, accepted with delight and enthusiasm.
-6 months later, the student enrolment and engagement scores speak for themselves.
+The re-imagined student experiences were presented to a representative of each of the universities and the proposed changes were, overall, accepted with delight and enthusiasm.
+Six months later, the dramatically improved student enrolment and engagement scores spoke for themselves.

 Results